0art0/LeanInk/README.md

 This branch of `LeanInk` is a bare-bones version meant for extracting tactic data from `mathlib4`.
 It was derived from the original `LeanInk` source by iteratively simplifying and customising the code for tactic data extraction.

+To extract the tactic data from the latest version of `Mathlib`, run the `extract_tactic_data` script as `bash extract_tactic_data.sh .
+4`.
+The first argument indicates the directory relative to the main `Mathlib` folder, and the second indicates the number of threads to use while running the tactic extraction in parallel.

 LeanInk is a command line helper tool for [Alectryon](https://github.com/cpitclaudel/alectryon) which aims to ease the integration and support of [Lean 4](https://github.com/leanprover/lean4).
 Alectryon uses the information provided by LeanInk to create a static code visualization for Lean 4 code.
 For more information about Alectryon make sure to take a look at their repository.